isomerpages/moe-yiochukangsec/_our-curriculum/Non Academic Programmes/Character and Citizenship Education.md

 (d) Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.<br><br>

-&nbsp; You may click <a href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education">here</a> for more information on MOE Sexuality Education.
+&nbsp; You may click <a target="_blank" href="https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education">here</a> for more information on MOE Sexuality Education.

 &nbsp;You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education) for more information on MOE Sexuality Education.<br><br>